 The Living Wage Foundation has upped the Real Living Wage in the wake of the cost of living crisis, and many want to know is minimum wage going up too?

 In a time of rising gas prices (opens in new tab), energy bills going up (opens in new tab) and measures being taken to save money on fuel costs (opens in new tab) - every penny really counts.
 Thankfully a recent change to the minimum wage in 2022 will hopefully go some way to alleviate the current pressures of the cost of living increase.

-Ministers view the increase in minimum wage as the way to tackle, what Boris Johnson has called, the “low-wage, low-cost approach” to the economy.
+Ministers view the increase in minimum wage as the way to tackle, what former PM Boris Johnson called, the “low-wage, low-cost approach” to the economy.